univ-of-utah-marriott-library-apple/scl_jamf_tools/tugboat/README.md

 - Python 2.7+ (which you can download [here](https://www.python.org/download/))
 - Pexpect 3.3+ (which you can download [here](https://github.com/pexpect/pexpect))
+- Management tools (which you can download [here](https://github.com/univ-of-utah-marriott-library-apple/management_tools/releases))

 If you intend to rebuild customized versions you will need the following tools, depending on your platform: